benjsho/COMP560/README.md

 # Note:
 The Google Collab & Report files are the only relevant ones at this point.
 The rest are outdated and only included if you want to look at failures.
-This is a link to the Google Collab: https://colab.research.google.com/drive/1avN02sUc96oJSaOzlbYOHnhvMfvmcghB?usp=sharing
+This is a link to the Google Collab: https://colab.research.google.com/drive/1avN02sUc96oJSaOzlbYOHnhvMfvmcghB?usp=sharing This is a link to the fine-tuned TinyLlama model: https://drive.google.com/drive/folders/1ubipD2u_R_V76AFRNFyDAUdDA0Fj0KNT?usp=drive_link